 No. The stormwater collection system is completely separate from the sanitary sewer system connected to our homes and businesses.
 The sanitary sewer system delivers wastewater from our sinks, showers, toilets, and washing machines to a wastewater treatment facility where the wastewater is treated and either reused or recharged to groundwater.
 Stormwater runoff collected in stormwater collection systems is not treated before it infiltrates to groundwater or is discharged to retention basins, greenbelt areas, parks and lakes within the community.

-Here's a look at how important our Stormwater program is to Chandler residents!
+Here's a video on how important our Stormwater Program is to Chandler residents!

 What types of pollutants are commonly found in stormwater?

 Common pollutants found in stormwater may include, but are not limited to pesticides, fertilizers, litter, pet waste, petroleum products, automotive fluids, paints, solvents, yard waste, sediment, chemicals, and other materials.